Table of Contents

 - ARTH3356 Art since 1945 (3 credits) or ARTS2211 Hot Off the Shelf (3 credits)

 - Six additional courses with ARTS numbers over 1000 (18 credits).
 These must include at least two 2000-level and two 3000-level courses.
-Effective for the class of 2014 and following, six additional courses with ARTS numbers over 2000 (18 credits).
+Six additional courses with ARTS numbers over 2000 (18 credits).
 These must include at least three 3000 level courses.

 - Two semesters of the senior project (ARTS4498) (6 credits)